n0sys/TryHackMe-Writeup/Wonderland/README.md

 hatter@wonderland:/home/rabbit$ whoami
 hatter
 ```
-The shell command executed by the script calls command "date" without specifying the full path "/bin/date".
-The exploit would be to create our own executable "date" and change the environment path with export.
+The shell command executed by the ELF calls the command "date" without specifying the full path "/bin/date".
+The exploit would be to create our own command "date" and change the environment path with export.
 Once the script calls "date", it will run the one we created.
 It would be basically creating a shell for us.
 And just like that we got ourselves a shell with user hatter

-#### Root we get
+### Root we get
 Since we got access to every normal account on the machine, there was nothing left for us but to get root, which will secure for us the flags.
 After going through the usual privilege escalation checklist I found something interesting in capabilities
 ```bash
 $ getcap -r / 2>/dev/null